Malobika8/All-In-One/SOLID-DesignPrinciples/Intro-Setup-Ch-1.md

 ## The code that we have written works but doesn't meet Industry Standard.

 It doesn't follow any Design Principle.
-Moreover, the class works for everything and covers every functionality which should'nt be the case.
+Moreover, the class works for everything and covers every functionality which shouldn't be the case.